ForwardFinancing/forwardfinancing.github.io/_posts/2018-10-04-js-testing.md

 Should I test this? the answer is a BIG YES.
 Tests are your friends, and saviors sometimes (often).

-At Forward Financing we feel a big proud when our projects reach high test coverage, because thats our
+At Forward Financing, we feel proud when our projects reach high test coverage.
+It's our best insurance
-ensurance for making improvements and upgrades later with the warranty that existing functionality will
+for making improvements and upgrades later with the warranty that existing functionality will
 keep working.

-Mistakes can happen, always, and that is where tests can be real saviors, as an alert that
+Mistakes can always happen, and that is where tests can be real saviors, as an alert that
 something was altered by mistake, or that some functionality is not providing the expected result.

-Tests verifies that the application meets the requeriments, it guarantees the code makes what we expect
+Tests verify the application meets the requeriments, it guarantees the code makes what we expect
 it to do.

 Okay, tests can do a lot for us, but is not always sun and butterflies, writing good tests takes